Korean science fiction: Early history and Japanese colonial period

 Science fiction was introduced to Korea at the turn of the twentieth century, in the context of the national enlightenment movement.
 The first science fiction work published in Korea was Jules Verne's Twenty Thousand Leagues Under the Seas, serialized in a Korean magazine Taegukhakbo in the years 1907-1908.
 According to some sources, the first Korean work of science fiction was Kim Dong-in's 1929 short story "Dr. K's Research" (the title has also been translated to English as "The Study of Dr. K").
 Jeong Yeon-gyu's novel Ideal Village, published in 1921, has also been argued to be the first.
-It contained discussion of inventions such as electric cars.
 However, the genre failed to develop during Japanese colonial rule (1910–1945) due to limited science education and ambivalence or outright resistance toward technoscientific modernity promoted by and subsequently associated with the Japanese.

 After Korea's independence in 1945 and the division into North and South Korea in 1948, science fiction became part of mass culture in both countries.

 In North Korea

 In the North, science fiction developed steadily through the 1950s, as initially it was associated with promotion of science and education, seen as crucial for the economic development and therefore endorsed by the communist parties worldwide; it was also tied to communist propaganda that juxtaposed communist approach to science, portrayed as disinterested, altruistic, and international, with capitalist one, focused on personal gain.
-The first science fiction story in North Korea appeared in a 1950 magazine "World of Science"; it was a translation of a Russian science fiction story (Vladimir Obruchev's "Planetary Flight").
+The first science fiction story in North Korea appeared in a 1950 magazine "World of Science"; it was a translation of a Soviet Russian science fiction story (Vladimir Obruchev's "Planetary Flight").
 The first works of science fiction created in North Korea appeared a few years later, after the Korean War.
 Some early North Korean science fiction writers include Sok Yun-gi, Pae Pung and Hong Sung-won (Last Lifeline, 1965).

 The development of North Korean science fiction was eventually curtailed from the late 1960s as it was not compatible with the Kim Il Sung's personality cult and the Juche ideology, which came to dominate the North Korea's political and cultural landscape, leading to the literary narratives heavily focusing on stories about anti-Japanese guerrilla warfare and pioneers, preferably closely related to the figure of Kim Il Sung himself.
 Science fiction did not, however, disappear from North Korean literary landscape, and after a brief pause, North Korean magazines and publishers started to publish science fiction stories again in the mid-1970s.
 These stories universally praised progress (such as developments of robots) attributed to the advancements in the "juche science".
 Effectively the stories that were allowed to be published were less about the possibilities of science, and more about promoting the strict adherence to party guidelines, which, if dutifully followed, would lead to a glorious future.